ArnieX/swifitch/README.md

 If you have access to 3D printer, have a look at our original swifitch box.

-**This is experimental, not printed yet.
-Feel free to be first one.**

 <img src="Images/box_v2.png" width="600">
 <img src="Images/box_explode.gif">
 <img src="Images/box_turntable.gif">